DDHost/calendrical-calculator/README.md

 | ----- | ------------------- | ----------- |
 | year  | <code>number</code> | Hebrew year |

-**Returns**: <code>Map object</code> - in the map object each key is the value of the month in Gregorian calendar and inside the each entry there is another Map Object were which each date value is the key
+**Returns**: <code>Map object</code> - in the map object each key is the value of the month in Gregorian calendar and inside each entry there is another Map Object were each date value is the key
 **Example**

 ```js